 1st instar magicicada nymph from Roy Troutman on Vimeo.

 1st instar magicicada nymph in slow motion by Roy:

-1st instar magicicada nymph in slow motion from Roy Troutman.
+1st instar magicicada nymph in slow motion from Roy Troutman on Vimeo.

 So, what do cicada larvae look like?
 Technically they’re called nymphs, not larvae.
 When cicadas progress from one stage of development to another, they molt, rather than pupate.
 Each stage of development is called an instar.
 Most, if not all, cicadas go through five instars.
 The adult phase is the fifth instar.